emily-longman/Nucella_can_Pop_Genomics/README.md

 01_cat_reads.sh - Concatenate Oxford Nanopore Technologies (ONT) reads from 5 PromethION flow cells.

-02_filter_ONT_array.sh - Use the program Filtong (https://github.com/rrwick/Filtlong) to filter the ONT data by length.
+02_filter_ONT_array.sh - Use the program [FiltLong] (https://github.com/rrwick/Filtlong) to filter the ONT data by length.

-03_trim_reads.sh - Clean the AVITI short reads using fastp (https://github.com/OpenGene/fastp).
+03_trim_reads.sh - Clean the AVITI short reads using [fastp] (https://github.com/OpenGene/fastp).

 #### 02 - DBG2OLC

 These scripts will use a hybrid assembly approach using DBG2OLC taking advantage of the continuity of the ONT reads and the quality of the AVITI short reads.

-01_sparseassembler_array.sh - This script will use the AVITI short reads to assemble contigs with SparseAssembler (https://github.com/yechengxi/SparseAssembler).
+01_sparseassembler_array.sh - Use the AVITI short reads to assemble contigs with [SparseAssembler] (https://github.com/yechengxi/SparseAssembler).

-02_DBG2OLC_array.sh - This script will use the best assembly from SparseAssembler as well as the 2000 filt ONT data as the inputs to DBG20LC (https://github.com/yechengxi/DBG2OLC).
+02_DBG2OLC_array.sh - Use the best assembly from SparseAssembler as well as the 2000 filt ONT data as the inputs to [DBG20LC] (https://github.com/yechengxi/DBG2OLC).

 03_consensus: These steps will perform the consensus steps of DBG2OLC.
 In order to run effectively on the VACC, it will perform these steps on partitions/chunks of the assembly.
+These steps also require additional consensus scripts that are in the folder "consensus_scripts" that is within 03_consensus.
+These scripts are modified versions of split_and_run_sparc, split_reads_by_backbone.py and SeqIO.py which are provided by DBG2OLC.

-- 01_convert_ONT_FQtoFA.sh - This script will convert the filtered ONT data from fastq to fasta format.
+- 01_convert_ONT_FQtoFA.sh - Convert the filtered ONT data from fastq to fasta format.

-- 02_cat_contigs_ONT.sh - This script will concatenate the SparseAssembler contigs and filtered ONT reads.
+- 02_cat_contigs_ONT.sh - Concatenate the SparseAssembler contigs and filtered ONT reads.

 - 03_partition_guide_file.R - Create partition file which will be used in the next step to break the contigs file and backbone into 50 contig chunks.

-- 04_partition_genome.sh - This script will partition the contigs file and backbone into 50 contig chunks.
+- 04_partition_genome.sh - Partition the contigs file and backbone into 50 contig chunks.

-- 05_guide_file_pt1 - (interactive session) This script will create a file with the backbone names.
+- 05_guide_file_pt1 - (interactive session) Create a file with the backbone names.

 - 05_guide_file_pt2.sh - Create array guide file for consensus step.

-- 06_run_consensus_caller.pt.sh - This script will run the first step in the consensus script.
-Specifically, it will run the consensus script "split_and_run_sparc.pt1".
+- 06_run_consensus_caller.pt.sh - Run the first step in the consensus script (i.e., run the accompanying script "split_and_run_sparc.pt1")

-- 06_run_consensus_caller.pt2_array.sh - This script will run the second step in the consensus script.
-Specifically it will run the consensus script "split_and_run_sparc.pt2_array.sh".
+- 06_run_consensus_caller.pt2_array.sh - Run the second step in the consensus script (i.e., run the accompanying script "split_and_run_sparc.pt2_array.sh")

 - 06_run_consensus_caller.pt3.sh - This script will run the third step in the consensus script.